Colsons

 Colsons, later Dingles and House of Fraser, was a department store located in Exeter, Devon, England.
 Located on the High Street, the store was founded in 1792, then expanded after damage in the Second World War.
 It was later acquired by House of Fraser and grouped with Plymouth-based Dingles, taking their name, before becoming House of Fraser.
 The store closed in 2019, along with a number of other House of Fraser stores during financial difficulties at the group.

 The site was derelict for a number of years, before being renovated during 2022 by IHG Hotels & Resorts as the Hotel Indigo Exeter, including a restaurant named "Colson's" in recognition of the history of the building.
+The refurbishment cost £40m to convert into a hotel, and two years later was put up for sale at £24m.

 History

 Foundation

 Colsons was established in 1789 by Mrs Colson, taking over the Millinery and Linen business of a Mrs Coles, along with her "Childbed Linen Warehouse" opposite Gandy's Lane (now Gandy Street) on Exeter High Street.
 Mrs Cole announced her retirement and sale on 27 July 1789, with the newly named Colsons opening on 3 August the same year.
 At opening the store boasted drapery, haberdashery, millinery, and a selection of teas.

 Mrs Colson was the widower of a member of King George's diplomatic service.

 Mrs Colson's son John Worthy Colson joined the business and in 1829 he took a partner into the business.
 The new business was called Colson & Spark, however the partnership did not last long and ended in 1832.

 By 1870 the business again entered into a partnership, becoming Colson and Gates.

 In 1887, George Colson took over the running of the business, and in 1889 the partnership broke down, with the business reverting to the name Colson & Co.

 Also in 1887, the company provided its entire stock of calico to help wrap the dead bodies from the Exeter Theatre Royal fire, which had killed 186.